Skip to main content

 How NFSv4 ACLs work

 A client using NFSv4 ACLs can set and view ACLs on files and directories on the system.
-When a new file or subdirectory is created in a directory that has an ACL, the new file or subdirectory inherits all ACL Entries (ACEs) in the ACL that have been tagged with the appropriate inheritance flags.
+When a new file or subdirectory is created in a directory that has an ACL, the new file or subdirectory inherits all access control entries (ACEs) in the ACL that have been tagged with the appropriate inheritance flags.

 When a file or directory is created as the result of an NFSv4 request, the ACL on the resulting file or directory depends on whether the file creation request includes an ACL or only standard UNIX file access permissions, and whether the parent directory has an ACL: